 If you end up doing something you don’t want to, let’s say you scaled the drawing up but decided it was too much, you can hit Ctrl+Z to undo your last move.
-You don’t need to cancel the whole transformation.
+Here are 30 other Clip Studio Paint Shortcuts To Create Art Quicker!

 When you’re done with your changes, select the confirmation button on the tab to your left or simply press ‘Enter’.
 Your selection is now transformed!

 How To Flip Your Selection In Clip Studio Paint

 There are different ways to flip your work or selection in Clip Studio.